tchaloupka/httpbench/README.md

 It uses [docker](https://www.docker.com) container to build and host services on and can run locally or use load tester from remote host.

+Tests can be run without docker too, one just needs to have installed tested language compilers and hey workload generator (but this has been tested on linux only).

 [hey](https://github.com/rakyll/hey) is used as a load generator and requests statistics collector.

 ## Tests